-If approved, the fees will become effective on December 1, 2022.
+The new fees cannot become effective until at least 60 days after the adoption of the resolutions pursuant to the California Government Code Section 66017(a).
+For consistency, if approved, the fee changes will become effective December 1, 2022.
 The Consolidated Fee Schedule will be updated and distributed to City staff and will be posted on the City's website.